Neoteroi/BlackSheep-Docs/docs/dependency-injection.md

 ## Services that require asynchronous initialization

-Services that require asynchronous initialization can be configured inside `app_start` callbacks, like in the following example:
+Services that require asynchronous initialization can be configured inside `on_start` callbacks, like in the following example:

 ```python
 import asyncio